Ayumi Inouchi

 -

-Ayumi Inouchi is a linguistic and sociocultural anthropologist of contemporary Japan, focusing on how language practice, daily aesthetics, and cultural production of young women give rise to emergent negotiation of social relations and ideologies, particularly around gender.
-Her current book project examines the cultural-semiotic processes through which the social meanings of the Korean language, as well as the perception of South Korea, have been shifting among Japanese young women.
-She is also researching the consumption of East Asian popular culture among young women in Southeast Asia.
+Ayumi Inouchi is a linguistic and sociocultural anthropologist of contemporary Japan and Indonesia, focusing on how language practice, daily aesthetics, and cultural production of young women give rise to emergent negotiation of social relations and ideologies, particularly around gender.

-- Contemporary Japan and East/Southeast Asia
+- Contemporary Japan and Indonesia

 - Language, identity, and ideology